Overview

 • eat and drink

-• take any of your usual medicines
+• take your usual medicines

 Risks of an oral glucose tolerance test